newjersey/navigator.business.nj.gov/content/src/fundings/investments-in-womenled.md

 openDate: ""
 dueDate: ""
 descriptionMd: Golden Seeds is a nationwide angel investor network dedicated to investing in women-led startups.
 The New Jersey chapter of Golden Seeds launched in 2021 to increase available capital for female-led businesses.
----
+summaryDescriptionMd: >-
   Golden Seeds is a nationwide angel investor network dedicated to investing in women-led startups.
 The New Jersey chapter of Golden Seeds launched in 2021 to increase available capital for female-led businesses.
 ---

-### Eligibility
+## Eligibility

 - The product is in the beta (not alpha) stage of development and has been created with input from clients or potential clients
 - The business has some “proof of concept” revenue